sblauth/cashocs/docs/source/demos/cashocs_as_solver/doc_control_solver.rst

     However, this is potentially dangerous, due to the following.
 The adjoint system is a linear system, and there is no fixed convention for the sign of the adjoint state.
-    Hence, supplying, e.g., only the adjoint system, might not be compatible with the derivative of the cost functional which CASHOCS computes.
-In effect, the sign is specified by the choice of adding or subtracting the PDE constraint from the cost functional for the definition of a Lagrangian function, which is used to determine the adjoint system and derivative.
-CASHOCS internally uses the convention that the PDE constraint is added, so that, internally, it computes not the adjoint state :math:`p` as defined by the equations given above, but :math:`-p` instead.
+    Hence, supplying, e.g., only the adjoint system, might not be compatible with the derivative of the cost functional which cashocs computes.
+In effect, the sign is specified by the choice of adding or subtracting the PDE constraint from the cost functional for the definition of a Lagrangian function, which is used to determine the adjoint system and derivative. cashocs internally uses the convention that the PDE constraint is added, so that, internally, it computes not the adjoint state :math:`p` as defined by the equations given above, but :math:`-p` instead.
     Hence, it is recommended to either specify all respective quantities with the